-Experienced event organisers retrace every step of an attendee, from the moment the enter the event and take the goodie-bag till the moment they leave, to make sure every part of the experience is great.
+Experienced event organizers retrace every step of an attendee, from the moment the enter the event and take the goodie-bag till the moment they leave, to make sure every part of the experience is great.

 It can be a very time-consuming activity but the benefits make it well worth it.
-By putting themselves in their attendees' shoes, event organisers can see what they see and make sure their experience is great.
+By putting themselves in their attendees' shoes, event organizers can see what they see and make sure their experience is great.

 In this article we'll see some things you need to consider when designing the user experience of your referral program.